edhowland/FizzBuzz_Challenge/README.md

 ## Background

-In September 2021, some members of the St. Louis Unix User's Group: [St. Louis Unix User's Group](https://www.sluug.org) participated in a programming challenge: FizzBuzz.
-Members submitted their answers on the group's discussion mailing list
+In September 2021, some members of the [St. Louis Unix User's Group](https://www.sluug.org) participated in a programming challenge: FizzBuzz.
+Members submitted their answers on the group's discussion mailing list.

 [SLUUG Discuss ML: https://www.sluug.org/mailman/listinfo/discuss](https://www.sluug.org/mailman/listinfo/discuss)

 This repository is a hub for investigating the various approaches to the challenge.
 Members and anyone else who wish can submit their answers and they can be discussed herein.
-Just fork this repository and edit this file, push it and issue an pull request [PR].
+Just fork this repository and edit this file, push it, and issue a pull request [PR].

 ## The challenge